 Administrative staff is the main pillar of the administrative support for the students, dealing with bureaucratic, operational, or organisational issues of the Programme.
-Furthermore, it is worth noting that the Programme's administrative branches provide through the website (http://www.noc.uoa.gr) easy accessibility to a variety of services to assist its students' academic needs.
+Furthermore, it is worth noting that the Programme's administrative branches provide, through e-class, easy accessibility to a variety of services to assist its students' academic needs.
 Administrative staff is also responsible for the coordination of the academic staff, for the maintenance of records, for providing administrative assistance and for the implementation of the decisions by the Board.